 Every state is unique in their specific Department of Motor Vehicle rules and Department of Insurance regulations, but a traffic related conviction in NC has a good chance of being translated to your home state and impacting you accordingly.
-Based on your state of residence, an Iredell County speeding ticket may be placed on your driving record, leading to the assessment of license points, and an increase to your auto insurance rates.
+Based on your state of residence, a speeding ticket in Iredell County may be placed on your driving record, leading to the assessment of license points, and an increase to your auto insurance rates.

 The 45 current members include: